 The Inspiring Story of a Bamboo Pole and a Bamboo Flute

 I read a story like this before: A bamboo pole is used as a clothes-airing rail.
 It feels very distressed that it has been exposed to wind and rain and is menial, while the bamboo flute has been cherished by people as a musical instrument.
-The bamboo pole thinks that it is unfair because they are both made of bamboos and yet have different fates and values.
-It has never thought that it suffers only one cut, but the bamboo flute has endured great suffering before it is finally made …
+The bamboo pole thinks that this is unfair because they are both made of bamboo and yet have different fates and values.
+However, it does not realize that it only suffers one cut while the bamboo flute has endured great suffering before it is finally made …

 That’s true!
 Despite sharing the same origin, the bamboo pole and bamboo flute have totally different destinies and values.

-When a bamboo pole is used as clothes drying equipment, its fate and its status and value in people’s hearts have been established.
+When a bamboo pole is used as clothes drying equipment, its fate, status, and value in people’s hearts have been established.
 We can even imagine how it will end up after a few years—being dumped to the bin or burned away.

-The bamboo flute, however, follows its master to enter art palaces and is cherished and collected as a treasure.
-When bamboos are cut down from rocky hillsides overgrown with weeds, they have to experience so much cutting, peeling, drilling, go through a series of checks and get painted, and eventually become elegant instruments playing beautiful melodies.
+The bamboo flute, however, follows its master entering art palaces and is cherished and collected as a treasure.
+When bamboo is cut down from rocky hillsides overgrown with weeds, they experience so much cutting, peeling, drilling, and go through a series of checks and get painted, and eventually become elegant instruments playing beautiful melodies.

-With the same origin as the bamboo pole, though, what kind of experiences the bamboo flute goes through is not a rebirth in the baptism of fire?
-The value of the bamboo flute is obtained by hardship and suffering, whereas the ending of the bamboo pole is due to the fact that it has only suffered one cut.
+With the same origin as the bamboo pole, though, aren’t the experiences a bamboo flute goes through equivalent of that of a baptism of fire?
+The value of the bamboo flute is obtained by hardship and suffering, whereas the fate of the bamboo pole is due to the fact that it has only suffered one cut.

 People often only pay attention to the exquisite and luxurious gems, but how many of them know what harsh circumstances the gems have gone through before they finally become priceless stones?
 Magma with high temperature, enclosed spaces, high pressure …

-It is the same regarding belief in God.
-Through various circumstances and trials, people can at last build testimonies.
+This is also applicable regarding belief in God.
+Through various circumstances and trials, people can at last forge testimonies.

-It is recorded in the: “And I will bring the third part through the fire, and will refine them as silver is refined, and will try them as gold is tried” (Zechariah 13:9).
+It is recorded in the Bible: “And I will bring the third part through the fire, and will refine them as silver is refined, and will try them as gold is tried” (Zechariah 13:9).